andyzheng679/SZC-TCG-Image-Downloader/frontend/src/documentation/App.js.md

 const [selectedTcg, setSelectedTcg] = useState(""); - constant array, useState, useEffect, selectedTcg will start as an empty String and setSelectedTcg will have code to change it.
 Keeping track of the selected TCG.

+const [apiEndPoint, setApiEndPoint] = useState(""); - apiEndPoint will start as an empty String, but will change to the endpoint for the selected TCG. setApiEndPoint will contain code to change the state.

+const [sets, setSets] = useState({}); - sets will start as an empty map, but will change to the data of the sets and the set id. setSets will contain code to change the state.